 ).
 Third, and just as important, is the progress of the development of “enabling tools” such as primary cells, biomaterial scaffolds, dynamic bioreactors for tissue growth and development, and cryopreservation and storage technologies.

 Compared to TERMIS-AM 2013, the BioFabrication/BioPrinting abstracts greatly increased in number and quality.
 I have not gone through and quantified this (although anyone that has a spare few hours that is reading this – please let me know if you do), but the technology focus on Production (i.e. Manufacturing) technologies is rapidly accelerating.
 This is important for several reasons:

-- The quicker that Manufacturing technologies evolve, that faster that tissue engineered products will be commercialized.
-This is admittedly a hypothesis of mine, but it stands to reason that this will be the case - The underlying premise being that most tissue engineered products, even once to market, have had a hard time having a successful business built around them.
+- The quicker that Manufacturing technologies evolve, that faster than tissue-engineered products will be commercialized.
+This is admittedly a hypothesis of mine, but it stands to reason that this will be the case – The underlying premise being that most tissue-engineered products, even once to market, have had a hard time having a successful business built around them.
 As manufacturing is automated, standardized and made more robust and reproducible, manufacturing costs can come down.
 It is now possible for products to be developed in early research with a manufacturing process that could be a go-to-market process, greatly streamlining the eventual commercialization pathway.

 , BioPrinting Hardware

 specifically designed for 3D tissues and Quality Control (QC) testing technologies.
 All of these technologies were present in the exhibits by a few companies (see the TERMIS brochure